DroneBridge/ESP32/README.md

 ![DroneBridge for ESP32 web interface](wiki/dbesp32_webinterface.png)

 **Configuration Options:**
+-   `ESP32 Mode`: ESP32 creates an access point or connects to an existing access point.
+Beware that the ESP32 will indefinitely search for the specified access point.
+You will need to re-flash the ESP32 to reset the settings!
 -   `Wifi SSID`: Up to 31 character long
 -   `Wifi password`: Up to 63 character long
 -   `UART baud rate`: Same as you configured on your flight controller